 CNN political report Peter Hamby, who has covered some of the highest profile stories of the Obama era, will speak on Wednesday, Oct.
 1, and Teddy Goff, digital director of Obama’s 2012 campaign will discuss “The Digital Campaign” on Wednesday, Oct.
 29.

-Completing the series, Mike McCurry, who served in the White House as press secretary to former President Bill Clinton, will discuss “Changes of a Decade” on Wednesday, Nov.
-19.
+Mike McCurry, who served in the White House as press secretary to former President Bill Clinton, is scheduled to speak on "Meaning of the Midterm Elections" on Wednesday, Nov.
+12.

 ‘Fade to Black’

 Lindsay Hoffman, associate professor of communication, will introduce the film series “Fade to Black: Dark Political Humor in American Film,” which will run on alternate Wednesdays in Mitchell Hall.

 The series will feature: O Brother, Where Art Thou? on Sept.
 17, Dr. Strangelove on Oct.
 8, Wag the Dog on Oct.
 22, Do the Right Thing on Nov.
 5 and Thank You for Smoking on Dec.
 3.

 Delaware Debates, hosted by Delaware Public Media and UD, will feature candidates from the U.S. House of Representatives and U.S. Senate from the state.
 It will be held at 6 p.m., Wednesday, Oct.
 15, also in Mitchell Hall.